Seinfeld: Series finale

 After nine years on the air, NBC and Seinfeld announced on December 25, 1997, that the series would end production the following spring in 1998.
 The announcement made the front page of the major New York newspapers, including The New York Times.
 Seinfeld was featured on the cover of Time magazine's first issue of 1998.
 The series ended with a 75-minute episode (cut to 60 minutes in syndication, in two parts) written by co-creator and ex-executive producer Larry David, which aired on May 14, 1998.
 Before the finale, a 45-minute retrospective clip show, "The Chronicle", was aired.
 The retrospective was expanded to an hour after the original airing and aired again on NBC as an hour-long episode, and has since aired in syndication.

-It was the first episode since the finale of Season 7, "The Invitations", to feature opening and closing stand-up comedy acts by Seinfeld.
+It was the first episode since the finale of season 7, "The Invitations", to feature opening and closing stand-up comedy acts by Seinfeld.
 The finale was filmed before an audience of NBC executives and friends of the show.
 The press and public were shut out of the taping to keep its plot secret; those who attended the shoot of the final episode were required to sign written "vows of silence".
 The secrecy only seemed to increase speculation about how the series would end.
-The producers of the episode tweaked the media about the hype, spreading a false rumor about Newman ending up in the hospital and Jerry and Elaine sitting in a chapel, presumably to marry.
+The episode's producers gave false information to the media, spreading a rumor about Newman ending up in the hospital and Jerry and Elaine sitting in a chapel, presumably to marry.

-The final episode enjoyed a historic audience, estimated at 76.3 million viewers (58% of all viewers that night) making it the fourth-most watched regular series finale in U.S. TV history, behind M*A*S*H, Cheers, and The Fugitive.
+The final episode enjoyed a historic audience, estimated at 76.3 million viewers (58% of all viewers that night) making it the fourth-most watched regular series finale in U.S. TV history, behind M*A*S*H, Cheers and The Fugitive.
 However, the finale received mixed reviews from critics and fans of the show.
-The finale poked fun at the many rumors that were circulating, seeming to move into multiple supposed plots before settling on its true storyline—a lengthy trial where the gang is prosecuted for violating a "Duty to Rescue" law and sentenced to prison terms.
+The finale poked fun at the many rumors that were circulating, seeming to move into multiple supposed plots before settling on its actual storyline—a lengthy trial where the gang is prosecuted for violating a "Duty to Rescue" law and sentenced to prison terms.

 According to Forbes magazine, Seinfeld's earnings from the show in 1998 came to US$267 million, including syndication earnings.
 He refused NBC's offer of $5 million per episode, or over $100 million total, to continue into a tenth season.
 The offer NBC made to Seinfeld was over three times higher per episode than anyone on TV had ever been offered before.
 Seinfeld told the network that he was not married nor had children, and wished to focus on his personal life.
 As reported in July 2007, he was the second-highest earner in the TV industry, earning at the time $60 million a year.
 The episode became the first to command over $1 million a minute for advertising—a mark previously attained only by the Super Bowl.